 This first season of Fate: The Winx Saga was a decent enough hit.
 Not all of the critics liked the show.
 But it was loved enough by the fans for a second season to soon make it onto Netflix.
 But will the second season keep fans happy?
 I’d say that it does.
-In fact, the second season is better than the first.
+Season 2 is better than the first.

 The reason for that is that is audiences have had more time to digest the characters, there’s a deeper connection.
 And with that connection comes a stronger understanding of their actions (no matter how annoying some of those actions could be).
 And behind those characters are a decent cast.
 Whilst some accents can be off-putting, their performances are quite good overall.
 So although some of the stronger cast members don’t return (or only return for a brief time), the remaining cast members are good to watch.
 And should the show not return for a third season (although, I personally think it should and will), keep an eye out for these actors to pop up on our screen in other shows.

 One of the main criticisms of the first season of Fate: The Winx Saga was that it didn’t stick to the source material.
 And whilst for some shows, such as Resident Evil, that may be a huge problem, in this show, it doesn’t have the same negative effect.
 Of course, the story and the characters are based on the animated book.
 But it feels fresh to see through different eyes.

 Is Fate: The Winx Saga worthy of continuing after Season 2?